12+ Cheapest Visa-Free Destinations for South Africans

 The good news is that the power of the green Mumba passport has improved over the last few years.
 We went from 90 to 102 visa-free countries in 2018!

 Luckily, there are quite a few affordable visa-free countries for South Africans.
-Whether you’re looking for an idyllic island escape, something closer to home or you want to fly half-way around the world to South America – there’s something for every kind of traveller and budget.
+Whether you’re looking for an idyllic island escape, something closer to home, or you want to fly halfway around the world to South America, there’s something for every kind of traveler and budget.

 Here are the cheapest visa-free destinations for South Africans!